 3. When is the latest I can choose the HLLC?

-As long as your deposit and LLC Application are submitted before May 1, 2014, you should be fine.
-Honors Housing is not guaranteed, but there is plenty of space available, but keep in mind that campus housing is first-come, first-served.
+As long as your deposit and LLC Application are submitted before May 1, 2015, you should be fine.
+There is plenty of space available, but keep in mind that campus housing is first-come, first-served.
 If you end up waiting until close to May 1st, we strongly recommend paying via debit/credit card instead of via check to ensure faster processing time.

 4. I met an awesome Honors student on Facebook or through RoomSync and we want to be roommates!
 How can I make that happen?

 If you met this “awesome” person before you complete your LLC Application, then be sure to list each other’s TUID# and name when prompted on the LLC application.
 That’s it– you'll be roomies!
 If you have already been assigned a room and a roommate, it is very difficult to switch.
 Please email firstname.lastname@example.org with any major questions or concerns.

 5. Can I live with a non-Honors friend in the Honors LLC?

 Unfortunately, you cannot.
-The Honors Living-Learning Community is reserved for Honors students only during the first year.
+The Honors Living-Learning Community is reserved for Honors students only.

 6. Do I HAVE to live in Honors housing?